· Tulsi Desai – Product Manager

 “Retirement is not a concept I’m all that familiar with.
 It’s not something I aspire to.”

 “My goal is to be engaged.
 I want to be doing something meaningful.”

 We also explored the existing solutions to the problems they described, and realized that none of them offered the unique blend of solutions that our users were looking for.
 None seemed quite right for this group of people.

+You can visit our site to sign up, or take our sample quiz for yourself if you'd like.
 We are continuing to refine the Act II experience, build the brand, and find ways to better serve our customers.